Evrid/Oil-painting-stroke-generation/README.md

 https://www.youtube.com/watch?v=Jvlrhmp9AHA
 and 'result of MakeStrokeFinalVersion2DifferentColor.png'

+after begin, it ask you to select an image, best be small like 35k, too big take too long time, you can choose 'reduced8colors.JPG'

 %% paint
 %At the highest level of this painting algorithm, I first created an empty canvas.
 Using a for loop,